orbisius/orbisius-random-name-generator/readme.txt

 == Description ==

 Orbisius Random Name Generator is a simple plugin that randomly picks a name from a list.

+This plugin is for people who want to have a
+* Random Name Generator
+* Random Pet Name Generator
+* Random Baby Name Generator
+* Random Domain Name Generator
+* Random random stuff :)

-Supported seprators: ,;| and new line
+Supported keyword separators: ,;| and new line

 = How it works =

-Create a page and insert the shortcode
+Create a page and insert the shortcode and define the keywords.

+If you want a customization (paid).
+Do contact us

+<a href="https://orbisius.com/products/wordpress-plugins/orbisius-random-name-generator/?utm_source=orbisius-random-name-generator&utm_medium=readme" title="" target="_blank">contact us</a>

-You can pass words as a parameter [orbisius_tutorial_random_name_generator words="word1, word2, word3"]
+*You can pass words as a parameter* [orbisius_tutorial_random_name_generator words="word1, word2, word3"]

 You can pass words between the opening and closing tags.